MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 ### ACCOUNTS

 Developers must have a Microsoft 365 account before they start to build Teams app.
 This is the account you use to sign in to Teams.
-If you do not have one yet, you can [get a free Teams developer account by joining the M365 developer program](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/prerequisites?tabs=vscode#get-a-free-teams-developer-tenant-optional).
+If you do not have one yet, you can get a free Teams developer account by joining the M365 developer program.
 A good practice is to verify whether your Microsoft 365 account has the permission to upload Teams app before you start the Teams app building.
 In Teams client, select `Apps`.
 If you cannot see the `Upload custom app` option, you do not have the permission to upload your Teams app.

 :::image type="content" source="~/assets/images/teams-toolkit-v2/Teams-Toolkit-Accounts.png" alt-text="Teams Toolkit Take a Tour - Accounts":::

 :::image type="content" source="~/assets/images/teams-toolkit-v2/upload-custom-app-closeup.png" alt-text="Illustration showing where in Teams you can upload a custom app.":::

-Please contact your tenant administrator to [enable Teams custom app and turn on custom app uploading](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading).
+Please contact your tenant administrator to [Prepare your Microsoft 365 tenant](../concepts/build-and-test/prepare-your-o365-tenant.md).
 If you cannot get permission from tenant administrator, you can join M365 developer program.
 The free Teams developer account you get from M365 developer account is an admin account, so that you can enable the Teams custom app uploading by yourself.

 Azure account is commonly used but not a must-have in Teams app development.
 If you wish to host your Teams app or access resources on Azure, you need to have an Azure account.
 Teams Toolkit support integrated experience to sign in, provision and deployment for Azure resources.
 You can [create a free Azure account](https://azure.microsoft.com/free/) before you start.